Alan David’s custom tailored suits are made from the finest fabrics and constructed by some of the best bespoke tailors in the industry.

 - Always hang up your custom suits.
 Leaving them laying around only leads to excessive wrinkling and an eventual trip to the dry cleaner.
 In addition, throwing suits on the floor or bed etc. leaves the suit in an unusual position for a long period of time and will eventually cause certain delicate parts of the suit (like the lapel) to lose its shape.

 - Never separate the jacket and the pant as an outfit.
 Always wear them together.
 If you start wearing the jacket as a stand alone blazer as well as with the suit, the jacket will wear out faster than the pant.
-On that note, when you dry clean, always dry clean both the jacket and pant-doing one without the other might cause the color to fade differently.
+On that note, when you dry clean a suit, always dry clean both the jacket and pant-doing one without the other might cause the color to fade differently.

 - Always remove the garment bag before hanging up your custom suit.
 Hanging up in a garment bag for a prolonged amount of time will not allow the fibers and fabric of the suit to “breathe“.
 This will lead to a breakdown in the construction of the garment.